ziap/2048-tdl/readme.md

 You can specify a N-tuple network structure when building the AI.
 The default structure is 4x6 tuples.

-If you change the network structure, you'll have to delete the trained model and train the AI from scratch.

 ```sh
 make STRUCTURE=[Structure]
 ```